MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

     ![Screenshot showing Choose initial online replication.](./media/databox/choose-initial-online-replication.png)

 12. Sign into Azure when prompted, using the user credentials that have owner access on the Azure Subscription.
-After successful sign in, the following screen is displayed:
+After successful sign-in, the following screen is displayed:

     ![Screenshot of After successful sign in.](./media/databox/after-successful-login.png)